manishmadugula/Notes/Code/leetcode.md

     - Two pointer approach, reject the smaller of the 2 lines on each iteration start at max width i.e i=0 and j=length-1;
   - https://leetcode.com/problems/fraction-to-recurring-decimal/
     - First compute the integral value, then compute the fractional value
+    - While comparing the fractional value, simply use long division, keep a hashmap (remainder,remainderIndex), if you see the same remainder again then that part is recurring.
   - https://leetcode.com/problems/3sum/submissions/
     - Tricky to solve if duplicates are involved.
     - Sort the array first